ShigekiKamata/liquor_sales_dwh/README.md

 We may need to increase the number of nodes on Redshift, which can be easily done on the AWS dashboard.
 Another thing is to consider is that we may need to be able to upload the dataset to the Amazon S3 bucket directly from the source.

+#### The data populates a dashboard that must be updated on a daily basis by 7am every day
+Apace Airflow can handle this kind of scheduled execution well.
+We need set `start_date` and `schedule_interval` parameters in the dag definition properly.

+#### The database needed to be accessed by 100+ people
+Amazon Redshift can handle 500 connections so 100+ shouldn't be a problem.
+However, since you are charged by the amount of data you scaned, we need to pay closer attention to the usage cost.